cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 #### LVE Faults Email Notifications

-Starting from LVE Manager v.7.3.0-1 and LVE-Stats v.4.1.4-1 users can disable in their Resource Usage plugin email notifications about hitting LVE limits by themselves.
+Starting from CloudLinux Manager v.7.3.0-1 and LVE-Stats v.4.1.4-1 users can disable in their Resource Usage plugin email notifications about hitting LVE limits by themselves.

 To allow users to do so, the administrator should enable the _Notify Customers_ and _Notify Reseller’s Customers_ options.